RCHOL: Randomized Cholesky Factorization for Solving SDD Linear Systems: Randomized preconditioner for SDD matrix

+The factorization can be used as a preconditioner for solving $Ax=b$.
+To obtain \cref{e:agg}, our approach is applying \cref{a:rchol} to the following extended matrix that initially appread in~\cite{gremban1996combinatorial}:

-where $\bone \in \mathbb{R}^{N}$ stands for the all-ones vector. \end{lemma} \begin{proof} Since $A$ is SDD and positive definite, the row-sum vector $A \bone$ has non-negative entries and at least one positive entry.
+where $\bone \in \mathbb{R}^{N}$ stands for the all-ones vector.
+The reason we can apply \cref{a:rchol} is the following lemma.

+\begin{lemma} Given an irreducible SDDM matrix $A$, the extended matrix $\tilde{A}$, defined in \cref{e:sddme}, is an irreducible Laplacian matrix. \end{lemma} \begin{proof} Since $A$ is SDD and positive definite, the row-sum vector $A \bone$ has non-negative entries and at least one positive entry.
 Therefore, it is straightforward to verify that $\tilde{A}$ is an irreducible Laplacian matrix. \end{proof}